dhruv-kumar-jha/productivity-frontend/README.md

 :white_check_mark: | Loading Indicator | Since the project makes use of Webpack code splitting, Sometimes it felt like clicks were unresponsive, Now you can see loading message whenever new script(s) is being loaded.
 :white_check_mark: | GraphQL Fragments | Have started using fragments wherever necessary, This will help with app performance when you have lots of Boards.
 :white_check_mark: | Board Groups | This will help you with Grouping different boards together and I personally think this will benefit us a lot, You can Add groups by going to the settings page.
+:white_check_mark: | Responsive | The app is responsive in mobile devices (although not perfect), More mobile specific enhancements will be made in future.
+:white_check_mark: | Service Worker | Now all the assets will be cached locally so you can use this app with slow internet connections (all the data still loads from server).
+:white_check_mark: | Add To Device | The app is responsive in mobile devices (although not perfect), More mobile specific enhancements will be made in future.
+[ ] | Offline Support | Make the app work without internet (coming soon).

 ## Feature Requests